risk-first/website/menagerie/Complexity-Risk.md

 ## Kitchen Analogy

-It’s often hard to make the case for minimising technical debt: it often feels that there are more important priorities, especially when technical debt can be “swept under the carpet” and forgotten about until later.
+It’s often hard to make the case for minimising [Technical Debt](Complexity-Risk#technical-debt): it often feels that there are more important priorities, especially when technical debt can be “swept under the carpet” and forgotten about until later.

 One helpful analogy I have found is to suggest your code-base is a kitchen.
 After preparing a meal (i.e. delivering the first implementation), _you need to tidy up the kitchen_.
 This is just something everyone does as a matter of _basic sanitation_.